isomerpages/nlb-reference/_ssh-social-sciences/Role of Boards in setting Executive Director's Compensation.md

 (listed in alphabetical order)

-* Donnolo, M. (2017).
-[What your CEO needs to know about sales compensation: Connecting the corner office to the front line](https://nlb.overdrive.com/media/03E09B6D-34DE-4540-ADFA-7656C1FFC6F1).
-Luzern: getAbstract.
+* Girous, G. (2020).
+[Executive compensation: Accounting and economic issues](https://nlb.overdrive.com/media/3313401).
+Business Expert Press.
 Available from NLB Overdrive.

-The author offers chief executive officer (CEO) the best practices in sales compensation planning and program implementation.
-Includes a revenue roadmap and an interactive report card that will be useful for CEO in planning and grading the compensation plans.
+The CEO and executive team manage a corporation's success, often receiving high, performance-based compensation.
+This has led to concerns about short-term earnings manipulation, prompting public policy discussions and federal regulation regarding executive pay structures and their impact on corporate behavior.
+This title discusses current issues regarding executive compensation and possible steps forward.

 * Clifford, S. (2017).
-[The CEO pay machine: How it trashes America and how to stop it](https://singapore.libraryreserve.com/10/50/en/ContentDetails.htm?id=9BC097F7-577A-4B45-A326-229BA6DE761F).
+[The CEO pay machine: How it trashes America and how to stop it](https://nlb.overdrive.com/media/2937926).
 New York: Penguin Random House Audio Publishing Group.
 Available from NLB Overdrive.

 Clifford examines how board directors and compensation committees have directly contributed to the rising salaries and bonuses of executives.
 He questions the wisdom of an out-of-control bonus system that limits an organisation’s progress or induces a CEO to act in a way that may be in conflict with a company’s best interests.
 Instead, he advocates replacing an annual bonus with restricted stock, making the CEO a shareholder with a vested interest in the organisation’s success.
 Other recommendations include prohibiting CEOs from also being board chairpersons, linking pay to internal equity and instituting a luxury tax on excess compensation.

-* Hoskisson, R. E., & Hitt, M. A. (2014).
+* Hoskisson, R. E., &amp; Hitt, M. A. (2014).
 Downscoping: How to tame the diversified firm.
 Oxford: Oxford University Press.
 Available from Proquest Ebook Central.

 The authors offer incentive and compensation adjustments for executives, leveraged buy-outs and capital structure changes, focusing on core skills, diversifying internationally and buying and selling mature businesses where product development is not a great concern.

-* Reda, J. F., Reifler, S., & Stevens, M. L. (2014).
+* Reda, J. F., Reifler, S., &amp; Stevens, M. L. (2014).
 Compensation committee handbook (4).
 Hoboken, New Jersey: Wiley.
 Available from Proquest Ebook Central.

 This handbook provides information on compensation and how to succeed in melding highly complex technical information and concepts with both corporate governance principles and business judgment.
 Available from eBrary books.

-* Sheridan, K. (2011).[ Building a magnetic culture: How to attract and retain top talent to create an engaged, productive workforce](https://singapore.libraryreserve.com/10/50/en/ContentDetails.htm?id=3CEEA73E-E42B-4B61-B33A-661627C14C3B).
+* Sheridan, K. (2011).[Building a magnetic culture: How to attract and retain top talent to create an engaged, productive workforce](https://nlb.overdrive.com/media/681194).
 Columbus, OH: McGraw-Hill Education.
 Available from NLB Overdrive.

 The author gives strategies and tactics to transform company by creating and sustaining a magnetic culture.
 Organisations that place a high value on actively cultivating a culture of engagement stand apart from their competition and enjoy superior business results.

-* Welch, S., Klauer, K., & Fontenot, S. F. (2012).
+* Welch, S., Klauer, K., &amp; Fontenot, S. F. (2012).
 Healthcare executive compensation: A guide for leaders and trustees.
 Chicago: Ache Management Series.
 Available from Proquest Ebook Central.

 This book helps CEOs and board compensation committees deal with issues such as compensation philosophy, the structure of the executive compensation programme, the balance among its components, the emphasis on pay-for-performance, and the challenges of governing executive compensation.
 Available from eBrary books.